olofk/fusesoc/doc/source/user/package_manager/index.rst

 command-line will be parsed after those in ``fusesoc.conf``

 For each library location, FuseSoC will recursively search for files with a *.core* suffix.
-Each of these files will be parsed and addded to the in-memory FuseSoC database if they are valid ``.core`` files.
+Each of these files will be parsed and added to the in-memory FuseSoC database if they are valid ``.core`` files.

 Several ``.core`` files can reside in the same directory and they will all be parsed.